Himeji Castle and Okayama Castle in one day

 During my trip to Japan, I visited in one day two impressive castles.
 The White Castle in Himeji and the Black Castle in Okayama.
 Here I tell you about my experience, how to get to each place, a bit of history of each temple, and what you can expect from each city.

 Also, close to these two places is Kurashiki, an ancient Japanese village that has managed to preserve a beautiful old town and that I did not hesitate to visit.
-I hope this guide will be of help to you.
+I hope this guide will be of help to enjoy this Japan’s cultural and historical places.
 Let’s get started:

 1. Himeji Castle, the white castle